 We offer walking safaris of between one hour and all day to suit all abilities.
 We also now offer two day walking safaris, with one-night fly camps included.
 Please see our "Packages and Specials" page for more details.

 Early morning walks – the best time, when the larger mammals are most active – can be concluded with a bush breakfast beside the river in the dry season, late afternoon walks with sundowners in a wilderness setting.
 In the winter, lunch can be served overlooking crocodile pools.
-Take a full moon walk and see the reserve in, literally, a very different light!

 We have now developed a number of longer, more challenging walks deep into the heart of the reserve, into the hills north of the river and following the gorge that the Bua flows through as it makes its way to the lake.